Extension theorems for reductive group schemes

 Let $\scrF$ be the coherent $\scrO_Y$-module defined by $M$.
 Let $U$ be an open subscheme of $Y$ such that $Y\setminus U$ has codimension in $Y$ at least $2$ and the restriction $\scrF_U$ of $\scrF$ to $U$ is a locally free $\scrO_U$-module.
-Let $E_U$ be the reductive group scheme over $U$ of linear automorphisms of $\scrF_U$.
-We sketch the reason why the assumption that $E_U$ extends to a reductive group scheme $E$ over $Y$ leads to a contradiction.
-The group scheme $E$ is isomorphic to $GL_{mA}$ (as $A$ is strictly henselian) and therefore there exists a free $A$-submodule $N$ of $K^m$ of rank $m$ such that we can identify $E=GL_N$.
-As $A$ is a unique factorization domain (being local and regular), it is easy to see that there exists an element $f\in K$ such that the identity $M\otimes_A V=fN\otimes_A V$ holds for each $V\in\scrD(Y)$.
-This implies that $M=fN$.
+Let $H_U$ be the reductive group scheme over $U$ of linear automorphisms of $\scrF_U$.
+We recall the reason why the assumption that $H_U$ extends to a reductive group scheme $H$ over $Y$ leads to a contradiction.
+The group scheme $H$ is isomorphic to $\pmb{GL}_{d,A}$ (as $A$ is strictly henselian) and therefore there exists a free $A$-submodule $L$ of $K^d$ of rank $d$ such that we can identify $H=\pmb{GL}_L$.
+As $A$ is a unique factorization domain (being local and regular), it is easy to see that there exists an element $f\in K$ such that the identity $M\otimes_A V=fL\otimes_A V$ holds for each $V\in\scrD(Y)$.
+This implies that $M=fL$.
 Thus $M$ is a free $A$-module.
 Contradiction.

-As $E_U$ does not extend to a reductive group scheme over $Y$ and as the pair $(Y,Y\setminus U)$ is quasi-pure, from Subsection 4.3 we get that $E_U^{\ad}$ also does not extend to an adjoint group scheme over $Y$.
-Therefore the Lie part of the hypotheses of Theorem 1.1 (b) is needed in general.
+As $H_U$ does not extend to a reductive group scheme over $Y$ and as the pair $(Y,Y\setminus U)$ is quasi-pure, from Subsection 4.2 we get that $H_U^{\ad}$ also does not extend to an adjoint group scheme over $Y$.
+Thus the Lie part of the hypotheses of Theorem 1.4 (a) is needed in general.